moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 ## 4-marts

+Here is where Analytics Engineers have spent a lot of time discussing how we think projects should be structured in the MoJ.
+Up until now we have largely stuck to DBT guidance, however at this point the databases we create will be passed on to users and therefore naming convernsions and structure will really help th uptake of the models you have been working on.

-This is where everything comes together and we start to arrange all of our atoms (staging models) and molecules (intermediate models) into full-fledged cells that have identity and purpose.
+For the MoJ Marts are where everything comes together and we start to arrange all of our atoms (staging models) and molecules (intermediate models) into full-fledged cells that have identity and purpose.
 Marts are meant to represent a specific entity or concept at its unique grain.
-For instance, an order, a customer, a territory, a click event, a payment — each of these would be represented with a distinct mart, and each row would represent a discrete instance of these concepts.
+For instance, an offence, a offender, a sentence — each of these would be represented with a distinct mart, and each row would represent a discrete instance of these concepts.
+We envisage

 ### Marts: Files and folders